About the policy

 The department’s strategic vision is that every student, every teacher, every leader and every school improves each year and that every student is engaged and challenged to continue to learn.

 Our system promotes and values the achievement of all students.
-High potential and gifted students with ability in intellectual, creative, social-emotional and physical domains must be provided with the circumstances and resources to support talent development.
+High potential and gifted students with ability in intellectual, creative, social-emotional and physical domains must be provided with the circumstances and resources to optimise their talent development.

 Disability Discrimination Act 1992 (Commonwealth)